kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 2. Run `npm link MyModule` from your `MyApp` directory: this will create a `MyModule` folder in `node_modules` symlinked to the globally-installed package and thus to the real location of `MyModule`.
 3. Now any changes to `MyModule` will be reflected in `MyApp/node_modules/MyModule/`.
 Use `npm ls -g --depth=0 --link` to list all the globally linked modules.

+### publish npm packages
+Learn how to create a new npm package and publish the code to npm by the demo [Building a business card CLI tool](https://whitep4nth3r.com/blog/build-a-business-card-cli-tool).
+Once your package is published to npm, you can run `npx {your-command}` to execute your script whenever you like.

 ### browserslist
 The [browserslist](https://github.com/browserslist/browserslist) configuration (either in `package.json` or `.browserslistrc`) uses `caniuse` data (https://caniuse.com/usage-table) for queries to control the outputted JS/CSS so that the emitted code will be compatible with the browsers specified.
 It will be installed with webpack and used by many popular tools like autoprefixer, babel-preset-env.
 You can find these tools require `browserslist` in the `package-lock.json` file.